MSE250/Plotting-Guidebook-for-MSE-250/README.md

 The file 'JupyterLab_plotting_guidebook.ipynb' contains a variety of worked examples that should equip you with some basic knowledge on how to access your measured data, do data manipulations, and ultimately visualize your results.

-Copy this file into a convenient location within your EGR home directory, fire up [JupyterHub](https://jupyterhub.egr.msu.edu), click the file to open it in the viewer, and then explore its content.
+Copy these files into a convenient location within your EGR home directory, fire up [JupyterHub](https://jupyterhub.egr.msu.edu), click a file to open it in the viewer, and then explore its content.